 A Brief Background of Land Ownership and Forests in the Great Lakes

 Logging in the Great Lakes began in the mid-1800s with the focus trained primarily on native white pine trees.
-Many of these giants were over 200 years old, 200 feet high, and – on average -five feet in diameter.
+Many of these giants were over 200 years old, 200 feet high, and approximately five feet in diameter.
 Trees were cut by hand, using axes and cross-cut saws.
 Believing the forest had no end, other tree species were sacrificed to make way for the white pine harvest.

-At this time in history, there were no roads so logs were transported by horse and sled in the winter to various waterbodies where they were stored until spring.
+At this time in history, there were no roads, and logs were transported by horse and sled in the winter to various bodies of water where they were stored until Spring.
 When the ice thawed, logs were floated down rivers to sawmills and made into lumber to export elsewhere.
 This great white pine harvest marked the era of the first clear-cutting in the Great Lake states.

-By 1900, white pine populations were decimated so the logging of hemlock and hardwoods began.
-Hardwood trees have higher densities and don’t float as well which necessitated that railroads be built to transport these logs to sawmills and mines.
+By 1900, white pine populations were decimated, which led to the logging of hemlock and hardwood.
+Hardwood trees have higher densities and don’t float as well which required railroads to be built to transport these logs to sawmills and mines.

-After decades of multi-species clear-cut logging, stumps and slash decorated the Lake States landscape making the region ripe for disaster.
-Mass fires followed and millions of acres of land burned.
-In some cases, the fire burned so hot and so thoroughly that the soil was sterilized and has not recovered to this day.
+After decades of multi-species clear-cut logging, stumps and slash decorated the Lake States landscape and made the region ripe for disaster.
+Mass fires followed, and millions of acres of land burned.
+In some cases, the fire burned so hot and deep that the soil was sterilized and has not recovered to this day.

 Finally, the beginning of the twentieth century saw the conservation era of forestry begin.
 Numerous State and Federal agencies were born.
 As a result of two world wars and the ensuing economic crisis, many landowners were unable to pay their property taxes and saw their private forests revert to the government.
 These are the land bodies that largely make up the State and Federal Forests we enjoy.

-Today, many forests are managed to stimulate regenerative growth and to keep them healthy and productive.
+Today, many forests are managed to stimulate regenerative growth and keep them healthy and productive.
 At a time in history when climate concerns dominate and invasive species threaten native growth, it is of paramount importance to treat the woods with an eye to the future.
-Timber is a renewable and reliable resource when it is managed responsibly.
+When managed responsibly, timber is a renewable and reliable resource.
 It’s important to remember that the air we breathe, our local economy, and our vast assortment of outdoor recreational activities are all supported by this same resource.
-Valuing nature, continues to be an essential component to life in the Lake States’ region.
+Valuing nature is an essential component to life in the Lake States’ region.